WETT Inspections for Angus, Barrie, Alliston and Orillia

 The US government’s regulation of wood stove emissions, starting in 1988, produced a technological revolution that changed wood heating forever.
 Wood stoves certified by the Environmental Protection Agency emit roughly 90 percent less smoke and deliver up to one-third higher efficiency compared to older conventional stoves like the so-called ‘airtights’ of the 1970s and 1980s.
 Advanced technology, EPA certified wood stoves certainly do burn much cleaner and are also more pleasant to use, but there is more to reduced smoke emissions than using better technology.
 There are really three aspects: advanced technology in the form of EPA certified heaters, good quality fuel that is dry enough and split to the right size, and user practices that can reduce wood smoke and boost efficiency.

-Lots of people have been mislead by old timers who say that white ash (for example) can be burned green.
+Lots of people have been mislead by old timers who say that White Ash (for example) can be burned green.
 Sure it will burn, but very badly because it has a natural moisture content of over 30 percent.
 While that is lower than most species, it is still much too wet for efficient burning.
-Some advice from old timers is helpful, but not in this case.
+When properly dried most wood fuels will generate the same BTU’s per pound of wood.

 What is the best tree species for firewood?
 While there is always room for debate, we like to suggest that the best species in your area is the one that is most plentiful, easy to split and doesn’t cover your hands and clothes with sticky sap.